nishanthCACS/Surface-MOTIF-detection/README.md

  ## Deeplearning_based_approach ##
-  proposing a CNN-deeplearning model to prove the hypothesis.
+  Proposing a CNN-deeplearning model to prove the hypothesis.
   Unfortunately the lack of the structure details the results obtained not prove the hypothesis.

   Inorder to obatin more details please check the report "MOTIF_deep_learning_GitHub" attached in the folder.